flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListUserProfiles
-### Lists all the user profiles configured for your AWS account in AWS CodeStar.
+> Lists all the user profiles configured for your AWS account in AWS CodeStar.<br/>

 #### Input Parameters
 * `Action` - _required_